Videos and podcasts

 Microarchaeology at Ashkelon - see my in-field laboratory at the archaeology dig at Tel Ashkelon

-In September 2018 I began a weekly online series, covering fundamental topics & classic tales from Anthropology for Discover:
+Since September 2018 I've been writing a (nearly) weekly online series, covering fundamental topics & classic tales from Anthropology for Discover:

 - How Humans' Unique Cooking Abilities Might Have Altered Our Fate